LewisJEllis/eslint101/slides.md

 ### So what's so hard about these rules?

 Well, as you saw, sometimes simple things aren't quite so simple.
-Enforcing some rules is harder than enforcing others.
-Let's look at:
+There can be multiple ways to enforce a particular rule, and enforcing some is harder than enforcing others.
+Let's look at these rule files:
+* `yoda`
 * `camelcase`
-* `yoda`
 * `block-scoped-var`

-The ones we looked at before were all easy cases.
-These, not so much.
-Some of these ESLint rules are doing quite a bit of magic of their own.
+The ones we looked at before were all easy cases, but some ESLint rules have quite a bit of their own magic.

 --